chr15m/catch-all-errors/README.md

 <script src="catch-all-errors.min.js" data-post-url="/api/errorhandler" data-continous></script>
 ```

-By default the trace is propagated to the browser resulting in `console.error`s but you can disable this behaviour with `data-prevent-default`:
+By default the error is propagated through to default the browser resulting in `console.error`s but you can disable this behaviour with `data-prevent-default`:

 ```html
 <script src="catch-all-errors.min.js" data-post-url="/api/errorhandler" data-prevent-default></script>
 ```

+### Error object properties

 Errors will have the following properties when caught and handled: